Commercial Use Authorization Stipulations

 • Holder must comply with all applicable state and federal traffic laws as well as Department of Transportation regulations pertaining to commercial vehicles.

-• All drivers must advise passengers where the designated waiting area is located to ensure their safety while in the shuttle turnaround area.
+• All drivers should advise passengers where the designated waiting area is located to ensure their safety while in the shuttle turnaround area.

-• Engines must be turned off when not actively loading or unloading passengers.
+• Engines should not idle except when actively loading or unloading passengers.

-• Commercial vehicles must remain in the designated shuttle turnaround only long enough to load and unload passengers; not to exceed 15 minutes per trip.
+• Commercial vehicles must remain in the designated shuttle turnaround only long enough to load and unload passengers or to remain on schedule; not to exceed approximately 15 minutes per trip.

 • Commercial vehicles must not be parked in the road or in such a manner as to block the use of the shuttle turnaround by other vehicles.

 • Holder shall not solicit customers on NPS land except for the purpose of shuttle transportation as authorized by this CUA.
-Business transactions on park lands are prohibited.
+Financial transactions are prohibited on park lands.

 • Holder may use a vehicle tracker application to identify the status and location of shuttle vehicles and must provide this information to the NPS upon request.